 Medical malpractice can also cause victims significant mental and emotional trauma, fear, and chronic pain.
 These damages, if proven, must also be compensated.

 Medical malpractice is a unique area of law.
 These types of cases require knowledge and experience.
 Proving a medical malpractice claim is very difficult for several reasons.
 Many states have created procedural hurdles to make it difficult to file medical malpractice claims.
 Further, doctors and insurance companies often have large legal teams with lots of resources.

 You should hire a well-qualified attorney to represent your claim.
-The medical malpractice lawyers at O'Connor, Parsons, Lane & Noble have decades of experience and understand how to build a successful medical malpractice claim.
+The award-winning lawyers at O'Connor, Parsons, Lane & Noble have decades of experience and understand how to build a successful medical malpractice claim.
 Our skilled attorneys have won millions of dollars in damages awards.

 We care deeply about our clients and will provide you with the support and advice you need.
 Our law offices offer free consultations.
 We can help you decide if you should pursue a legal claim.
 Call our offices at 908-928-9200 or fill out an online form today.